-Opened in 1913, the Domain Wintergardens are a short walk from the Auckland War Memorial Museum and nestled in amongst the Auckland Domain.
+Opened in 1913, the Domain Wintergardens are a short walk from the Auckland War Memorial Museum and are hidden within the Auckland Domain.
 Two Victorian style glasshouses face out onto the courtyard, with one glasshouse specialising in lush tropical plants, while the second houses more temperate plants that transform throughout the seasons.
 Part of the New Zealand Gardens Trust with free admission for all visitors, the Wintergardens are arguably the most instagrammable spot on this list!

 If you’re a fan of frights, horror movies or a laugh with some friends or your travel buddies, Spookers is awesome rain or shine!
 Set in a former psychiatric hospital in Karaka, Spookers is thought to be the number one haunted spot in the country.
 Head along on Friday and Saturday nights between 8pm-10pm and choose between the R16 adult attractions; The Woods, Haunted House or Disturbia and prepared to be hilariously scared by the incredibly talented actors!
 Alternatively, if you are in Auckland over the summer months, do check out the outdoor maze at Spookers for some extra scary frights under the stars.

 Looking for a relaxing way to spend a chilly Wednesday night?
 Head down to Paintvine at the Rec Bar in Britomart to channel your inner painter and have a wine with your mates!
-With a Paintvine artist to guide you through the basis of painting and your first drink of the night free, there’s really no excuse.
-Strictly R18 with all the painting materials you need provided, all you need is your inner artistic flair!
+With a Paintvine artist to guide you through the basics of painting and your first drink of the night free, there’s really no reason to not give it a go.
+Strictly R18 with all the painting materials you need provided, just bring your artistic flair!

 A European winter wonderland has been bought to Auckland!
-Aotea Square’s outdoor ice rink is back again from 15 June – 22 July.
-Try your hand at skating or watch the pro’s do it from a comfy seat up at the Ice Bar!
+Each year, an ice rink is installed in the square temporarily so try your hand at skating or watch the pro’s do it from a comfy seat up at the Ice Bar!
 Head next door to the Pou Rama lights at the Matariki Festival and prepare for a magical and mesmerizing night!

 Home to New Zealand’s largest collection of national and international art pieces, the Auckland Art Gallery was founded in 1888 and was awarded World Building of the Year at the World Architecture Festival.
 The gallery brings together the best of our country’s heritage and culture, with a wide variety of permanent and exhibition pieces.
-This winter, discover From Pillars to Posts: Project Another Country, which explores the idea of what makes a home through a model city that invites visitors to create their own cardboard house to add to the installation.
-With numerous exhibitions and events throughout winter as well as an onsite cafe, the Auckland Art Gallery is worth a visit to admire the heritage building and hide out from the rain!
+With an onsite cafe, it's easy to while away the whole day here and is a great hide out from the rain!